-There are many ways to effectively use Garden Netting.
-To protect small bushes, vines and other vegetables, wrap the netting around each plant.
-For groups of bushes or vines, suspend the netting over entire areas of plants.
-The netting can be suspended from a series of poles placed around the perimeter of a garden or crop.
-To keep pest birds out of young fruit trees, drape the netting over each tree with the help of a friend or assistant.
+There are many ways to effectively use Plant Netting.
+To protect small bushes, vines and other vegetables, wrap the blueberry netting around each plant.
+For groups of bushes or vines, suspend the plant netting over entire areas of plants.
+The mesh can be suspended from a series of poles placed around the perimeter of a garden or crop.
+To keep pest birds out of young fruit trees, drape the fruit tree netting over each tree with the help of a friend or assistant.
 Bird B Gone recommends that you allow at least a four-inch space between the netting and the bush, vine, plant or tree.
 This will prevent pest birds from sitting on the netting and eating the fruit or vegetable through the mesh using their beaks.

 Using Garden Netting on Eaves and Other Structural Areas

 Bird Mesh is also ideal for keeping pest birds away from specific areas of a home or structure.
 To keep woodpeckers away from eaves, for example, drape the netting from the eave’s overhang to the side of the structure.
 Avoid cutting large pieces out of the netting when encountering protrusions like pipes, lights or rain gutters.
 Cut slits or X cuts just large enough to accommodate the obstruction.

 Using and Re-Using Garden Mesh